gurukasi-2006/quantica-lang-local/README.md

 - Try/finally not implemented (try/catch works)
 - JIT mode experimental (use interpreter or AOT)

-⭐ If you like this project, consider giving it a star!
+## ⭐ If you like this project, consider giving it a star!

+## ⚠️Hey everyone!
+Quantica is still experimental, so you may run into bugs, weird behaviors, missing features, or syntax that changes suddenly.
+We’re building fast, researching fast, and sometimes breaking things fast.
+Feel free to play with it, test ideas, and let us know what breaks — your feedback directly shapes the language!
+Just keep in mind that things may change quickly as the project evolves.